 Jessica believes everyone needs a place where they can talk with someone who will really listen and accept them as they are, and she works to provide a safe and warm environemnt in which this can occur.
 Jessica enjoys helping clients make positive changes in their lives and move toward their futures with hope.

 Jessica has her master's degree in Marriage and Family Therapy.
 She currently works in schools with students of all ages in special education as well as regular education programs.
 Areas of specific interest include depression, anxiety, life transitions and family conflicts.

-Cori has worked in residential treatment facilities with delinquent youth, as part of a correctional facility’s mental health unit and as a mobile crisis worker.
-She has coordinated a victim/witness assistance program, taught in special education programming and is a qualified neutral (mediator) and conflict consultant.
+Cori has worked in residential treatment facilities with delinquent youth and many other roles including as part of a correctional facility's mental health unit, a mobile crisis worker, a mediator and conflict consultant.
+She has coordinated a victim/witness assistance program and taught in special education programming.

 Kari is a licensed associate marriage and family therapist who enjoys working with youth and their families.
 Kari has worked in a variety of mental health settings, including school-based, in-home, and outpatient.

 Kari works in elementary and junior high schools providing therapy services to youth and their families.
 Kari works with children and their families on a variety of concerns including anxiety, depression, transition, grief, parenting skills and social skills.
 Kari uses a variety of approaches including solution-focused, narrative, experiential, cognitive-behavioral, systemic and structural therapy techniques.
 Kari strives to assist children and their families, working together to gain new insights and learn new tools to utilize on their life journeys.